 Essential Health Clinic also offers female condoms (or internal condoms).
 An internal condom is a soft, loose-fitting sheath designed to be inserted into the vagina before intercourse.
 These condoms also act as a barrier, preventing sperm from entering the vagina.
 They are effective in reducing the spread of STDs.

-For more information about female (internal) condoms download our Female Condom Fact Sheet.
+For more information about both male and female (internal) condoms download our Male and Female Condoms Patient Education Sheet.

 Oral Contraceptives - Pills

 The pill contains two hormones (estrogen and progestin), which protect against pregnancy by preventing ovulation (the ripening and release of an egg from the ovary) and can help make periods lighter and more regular.
 The pill does not protect against sexually transmitted diseases (STDs).
 There are several different types of pills and your provider can help you find one that works for your body.

 For more information about oral contraceptives download our Oral Contraceptives Patient Education Sheet (English) | (Espanol).

 Progestin only pills ("mini-pills") are oral contraceptive pills that contain no estrogen.
 Like other oral contraceptives, they prevent pregnancy by preventing ovulation (the release of an egg from the ovary).
 Each pill in the pack contains progestin, therefore there is no hormone-free week with progestin-only pills.